owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ## Conclusion

-AI, deep-learning and other machine learning mechanisms are constantly improving.
+AI, deep learning, and other machine learning mechanisms are continually improving.
 POCs, papers, startup, and academic works are opening new perspectives to business and research to the digital world.

 But the diffusion of innovation is conditioned by the ability to develop and run qualitative software that can run reliably.
 We saw in this article that mastering coupling is one of the keys to shit from application development to software engineering.

 A lot of products exist nowadays to facilitate the application of the concepts described in this post.
-Some of them are even becoming commodities thanks to cloud providers.
+Some of them are even becoming commodities, thanks to cloud providers.

 In upcoming articles, I will describe an example of AI application development on top of products such as Kubernetes.
 Then I will end this series by showing how a managed version of some service help in managing the TCO of the software.